akibuddinahmed/mediawiki/README.md

 # mediawiki
 Project to be used for learning purposes only.
-Build on Ubunu 18.04 and mariaDB
+Build on Ubuntu 18.04 and mariaDB

 ## Dockerfiles